INSIDE: Complete Guide to Preventing Bali Belly & Tips for a Quick Recovery.

 - Mild temperature.

 If you or your children pass blood with the diarrhoea, or have bad stomach cramps or a fever above 38C, DO NOT take any anti diarrhoea medication.
-See a doctor immediately.

 How long does Bali Belly last?

 Bali Belly usually lasts between one to five days, with loose watery stools and mild stomach cramping usually improving by the second day.

 Some people experience a slight rise in temperature, nausea, or vomiting.